-- It taste much fresher and delicious.
+- It tastes much fresher and delicious.

-- Made using best ingredients.
+- Made using the best ingredients.

 - It makes for a great food gifting option.

-Sesame Seeds – Use hulled white sesame seeds as unhulled sesame could give the Tahini a slightly bitter taste.
+Sesame Seeds – Use hulled white sesame seeds as unhulled sesame seeds could give the Tahini a slightly bitter taste.

 Extra Virgin Olive Oil – The use of extra virgin olive oil gives this paste a rich Mediterranean flavor.
 Make sure to use the best quality olive oil.
 You can replace extra virgin olive oil with avocado oil, sesame oil, grapeseed oil, or any neural oil like vegetable oil.

 How To Make Tahini Paste

-Do not over toast the seeds otherwise, the tahini will become darker in color.
+Do not over-toast the seeds otherwise, the tahini will become darker in color.